raspberrypilearning/microbit-balloon-pop/en/step_1.md

 </video>
 </html>

-This example uses a Raspberry Pi as the controller, but you will use a micro:bit
+This example uses a Raspberry Pi as the controller, but you will use a micro:bit.

 --- collapse ---